mozilla/treeherder/docs/rest_api.rst

 resultset, job, and performance data it stores internally.
 To allow inspection of this API, we use Swagger_, which provides a friendly browsable interface to Treeherder's API endpoints.
-After setting up a local instance of treeherder, you can access Swagger at http://local.treeherder.mozilla.org/docs/.
+After setting up a local instance of Treeherder, you can access Swagger at http://local.treeherder.mozilla.org/docs/.
 You can also view it on our production instance at https://treeherder.mozilla.org/docs/.